They Shoot Horses, Don't They? (film): Home media

 They Shoot Horses, Don't They? was released on DVD by Anchor Bay Entertainment in 1999.
 It was later reissued on DVD by MGM Home Entertainment on October 19, 2004.
 Kino Lorber released the film for the first time on Blu-ray on September 5, 2017.

 Legacy

 Turner Classic Movies observed, "By popularizing the title of McCoy's novel, [the film] gave American argot a catch-phrase that's as recognizable today as when the movie first caught on."
 The 1977 Chic song "Dance, Dance, Dance (Yowsah, Yowsah, Yowsah)" was inspired by the film.

+The British group, Racing Cars, had their only hit record with an eponymous single in 1977.

+The video for Sophie Ellis Bextor’s 2001 hit single Murder on the Dancefloor was inspired by the film.

+A 2002 episode entitled “They Shoot Gilmores, Don’t They?” of the television show Gilmore Girls featured a dance marathon and dramatic interpersonal stakes between contestants.

+A 2007 episode of the television show It's Always Sunny in Philadelphia entitled "The Gang Dances Their Asses Off" features a dance marathon where the main characters must dance to save their bar, and manipulation and mind games ensue between the dancers.